Code Blue shelters open over the weekend in Buffalo, southern Erie County

 - Rural Outreach Center, 765 Olean Road, East Aurora

-The Western New York Coalition for the Homeless asks that if you see someone in need in the City of Buffalo to direct them to one of the Code Blue shelters, or to the NFTA Transportation Center from 7 p.m. to 9 p.m.
+The Western New York Coalition for the Homeless asks that if you see someone in need in the City of Buffalo to direct them to one of the Code Blue shelters or to the NFTA Transportation Center between 7 p.m. to 9 p.m.
 You can also call 211 to have an outreach team come out to help from 7 p.m. to 11 p.m.

 Anyone in need of shelter for the evening in southern Erie County can call 716-240-2220 x106.